microsoft/live-share/CONTRIBUTING.md

 ### Filing Feature Requests
 Many feature requests start out life as reported problems and should therefore follow the processes described above.
 However, if you believe you have a feature request that is not a bug, you can follow these steps:

-1. Use this [query](https://github.com/Microsoft/project-cascade/issues?utf8=%E2%9C%93&q=is%3Aopen%20is%3Aissue%20label%3Afeature-request%20sort%3Areactions-%2B1%20) to search for the most popular feature requests to see if it already exists.
-2. If so, 👍 (upvote) it.
+> Tip: You may be able to save yourself some time by using this [query](https://github.com/Microsoft/project-cascade/issues?utf8=%E2%9C%93&q=is%3Aopen%20is%3Aissue%20label%3Afeature-request%20sort%3Areactions-%2B1%20) to see if your request already exists.
+If you find it, 👍 (upvote) it.

+Raise an issue in [this repository](https://github.com/Microsoft/project-cascade/issues) and please include the following in the description:

+* The product and version of the tool you are using
+* Your operating system

-3. If not, be as specific as you can be with the problem or scenario you are trying to solve with the requested feature and let us know any painful workarounds you are having to do.
+Be as specific as you can be with the problem or scenario you are trying to solve with the requested feature and let us know any painful workarounds you are having to do.

 As with problem reports, don't feel bad if we ask for more information while we try to understand your scenario.